A Hybrid Learning-to-Optimize Framework for Mixed-Integer Quadratic Programming: Introduction

 Our framework differs from existing work in the relevant literature in the following aspects.
-First, a major discrepancy lies on the way we encode the dependency between continuous variables, integer variables, and problem parameters into training.
+First, a major difference lies in how we encode the dependency between continuous variables, integer variables, and problem parameters during training.
 In SL approaches \citep{cauligi2021coco,cauligi2022prism}, the goal is to learn the mapping from problem parameters to the optimal integer variables, while disregarding the continuous variables during training.
-In online prediction, the continuous variables are obtained by solving a QP given the NN predictions of the integer variables.
-In contrast, SSL \citep{tang2024learning,boldocky2025learning} aims to train NNs to predict both the continuous and integer variables given the problem parameters.
+In online prediction, the continuous variables are then obtained by solving a QP given the NN predictions of the integer variables.
+In contrast, SSL approaches \citep{tang2024learning,boldocky2025learning} train NNs to predict both the continuous and integer variables from the problem parameters.
 Thus, the prediction obtained directly from the NN does not explicitly account for the dependency between continuous and integer variables.
-In our approach, we incorporate the continuous variables into the training process by integrating a QP layer, based on the fact that the optimal continuous variables are the solutions of a parametric QP given the integer variables and the MIQP problem parameters.
-Therefore, our approach is capable of better incorporating the underlying optimization structure into both the training and prediction than supervised and self-supervised learning.
-Second, we combine supervised and self-supervised learning objectives to define a hybrid loss function, rather than relying solely on either one.
-This design of the hybrid loss function allows the framework to balance between the optimality of supervised learning with training labels and the feasibility improvement of self-supervision during training.
+In our approach, we incorporate the continuous variables into training by integrating a QP layer, based on the fact that the optimal continuous variables are the solutions of a parametric QP given the integer variables and the MIQP problem parameters.
+Therefore, our approach better incorporates the underlying optimization structure into both training and prediction than supervised and self-supervised learning.
+Second, we combine supervised and self-supervised learning objectives to define a hybrid loss function, rather than relying on either one alone.
+This hybrid loss allows the framework to balance the optimality of supervised learning with training labels and the feasibility improvement of self-supervision during training.
 Thus, our proposed framework can be viewed as a compromise between SL and SSL.
-We show by some numerical examples that the hybrid loss function achieves near-global optimality and minimal constraint violation for most problem instances.
+We show through numerical examples that the hybrid loss function achieves near-global optimality and minimal constraint violation for most problem instances.